haje61/Kamelon/README.md

 Add output formatters for HTML5, PDF, RTF, ODT, etcetera

-The Perl formatter coul use some tlc.
-We do not have a formatter for Raku.

 Help and support is appreciated.

 # user license

-This software is licensed under the GPLV3.
+This software is licensed under the same lincense as Perl.